anthonymartz17/portfolio-2023/README.md

 ## Overview

 Hello there!
-Welcome to my personal website—a dynamic platform where I showcase my passion for web development, share my projects, and provide insights into my coding journey.
+Welcome to my personal website a dynamic platform where I showcase my passion for web development, share my projects, and provide insights into my coding journey.
 This website serves as a demonstration of my skills and proficiency to potential employers and connects me with fellow developers and enthusiasts.

 ### Technologies Used